Moduli of stable maps with fields: Degeneration to the normal cone

 Then by the analog of \cref{prop: degeneracy} we have that $D(\sigma_{\fV^{\tE}/\fB})$ is the moduli of stable maps to $Z\times\bA^1$, which we can identify with $\fZ\times\bA^1$ since the image of a projective curve on $\bA^1$ needs to be constant. \end{proof}

 This is a good place to point out that the formation of the Atiyah extension does not commute with pullback, in particular the restriction of $A_{\tE}$ to $V|_t\cong X$ is not isomorphic to the bundle $A_E$ since $\mbox{rk}(A_{\tE})=\mbox{rk}(A_E)+1$.
-To apply the deformation invariance result from \cite{KL}, we need to consider the moduli spaces $\fV$ and $\fV^{\tE}$ relative to the penultimate column of (\ref{VPB}).
+We need to consider the moduli spaces $\fV$ and $\fV^{\tE}$ relative to the penultimate column of (\ref{VPB}).
 To construct a perfect obstruction theory for $\fV\to\fB\times\bA^1$, consider the morphism

 induced by $\pi_{V/\bA^1}$ and the bundle $\tE$.
-As we check below, this morphism is smooth and induces a relative Atiyah extension $A\cong\bT_{V/BGL_r\times\bA^1}$ and a short exact sequence coming from the distinguished triangle $V\to BGL_r\times\bA^1\to BGL_r$
+As we check below, this morphism is smooth and induces a relative Atiyah extension $A$ and a short exact sequence coming from the distinguished triangle $V\to BGL_r\times\bA^1\to BGL_r$